Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Coordinator-based Consensus Protocol

 \begin{lmm} (\textit{Consistency}) Let $D_\mu$ denote the set of involved domains (participants) for a request $\mu$.
 For any two committed requests $m$ and $m'$ and any two nodes $r_1$ and $r_2$ such that $r_1 \in d_i$, $r_2 \in d_j$, and $\{d_i,d_j\} \in D_m \cap D_{m'}$, if $m$ is committed before $m'$ in $r_1$, then $m$ is committed before $m'$ in $r_2$. \end{lmm}

-\begin{proof} As shown in lines $12{-}15$ of Algorithm~\ref{alg:cross-coordinator}, when node $r_1$ of a participant domain $d_i$ receives a \pre message for some cross-domain transaction $m$, if the node is involved in another uncommitted cross-domain transaction $m'$ where ${\mid} D_m \cap D_{m'} {\mid} > 1$, i.e., some other domain $d_j$ is also involved in both transactions, node $r_1$ does not send a \pred message for transaction $m$ before $m'$ gets committed.
+\begin{prf} As shown in lines $12{-}15$ of Algorithm~\ref{alg:cross-coordinator}, when node $r_1$ of a participant domain $d_i$ receives a \pre message for some cross-domain transaction $m$, if the node is involved in another uncommitted cross-domain transaction $m'$ where some other domain $d_j$ is also involved in both transactions, node $r_1$ does not send a \pred message for transaction $m$ before $m'$ gets committed.
 Since committing request $m$ requires a quorum of \pred messages from {\em every} involved domains, $m$ cannot be committed until $m'$ is committed.
 As a result, the order of committing messages is the same in all involved domains.
-As shown in Algorithm~\ref{alg:cross-coordinator}, lines $8{-}11$ the coordinator domain $d_c$ also checks the same condition before sending \pre messages. \end{proof}
+The coordinator domain $d_c$ also checks the same condition before sending \pre messages (lines $8{-}11$). \end{prf}